romandres/graph-ps-http-version-issue-example/README.md

 # Overview

 Example PowerShell module resulting in an HTTP version issue when reading groups using Microsoft.Graph v4.x when the module is being used in Windows PowerShell.
+The Cmdlet Test-GraphPowerShellHttpVersionIssue will use an application identity to get a token and then try to read all groups using the Graph client.

 # Debugging